infogulch/xtemplate/README.md

   uses xtemplate's Go library API to integrate xtemplate into Caddy server as a Caddy module.

-xtemplate is tested by running [`./test/test.go`](./test/test.go) which runs xtemplate configured to use `test/templates` as the templates dir and `test/context` as the FS dot provider, and runs hurl files from the `test/tests` directory.

 > [!TIP]
 >
 > To understand how the xtemplate package works, it may be helpful to skim
 > through the files in this order: [`config.go`](./config.go),
 > [`server.go`](./server.go) [`instance.go`](./instance.go),
 > [`build.go`](./build.go), [`handlers.go`](./handlers.go).

+### Testing

+xtemplate is tested by running [`./test/test.go`](./test/test.go) which runs xtemplate configured to use `test/templates` as the templates dir and `test/context` as the FS dot provider, and runs hurl files from the `test/tests` directory.

 ### 👩‍⚕️ Writing a custom `DotProvider`